-Syntax do not initialize { section-selectors } [except { section-selectors }]; For information about extended selectors and except clauses, see Section selection, page 466.
-Description The do not initialize directive specifies the sections that should not be initialized by the system startup code.
+For information about extended selectors and except clauses, see Section selection, page 440.

+The do not initialize directive specifies the sections that should not be initialized by the system startup code.
 The directive can only be used on zeroinit sections.

-The compiler keywordno_init places variables into sections that must be handled by a do not initialize directive.
-Example / Do not initialize read-write sections whose name ends with noinit at program start / do not initialize { rw section .noinit }; place in RAM { rw section .noinit }; See also Initialization at system startup, page 88, and initialize directive, page 460.
+The compiler keyword no_init places variables into sections that must be handled by a do not initialize directive.

+'''

+/ Do not initialize read-write sections whose name ends with

+noinit at program start /

+do not initialize { rw section .noinit };

+place in RAM { rw section .noinit };

+'''

+Initialization at system startup, page 82, and initialize directive, page 434.